jsimms22/Beowulf-Pi-Cluster-Build/README.md

 ```

 Add the nodes you wish to target via ips in here, for example:
 ```
 192.168.55.70
 192.168.55.71
 192.168.55.72
 192.168.55.73
 ```

-You can all and use this as a template for all other programs, or request less and have specific host_files per each program directory

 Now run your program again with the --hostname [filename] option added after your requested slots, this time I am going to request the max number for my whole cluster.
 ```